sundevilaviator/ASSIS-PPE-Detection/README.md

 | helmet | 0.978 | 320 |
 | gloves | 0.804 | 41 |

-**Cross-domain validation:** the trained model was evaluated on held-out, previously unseen aviation ramp photographs (excluded from training and validation). `vest` detections have consistently scored 0.88–0.92 confidence across multiple independent test images, correctly correlated to personnel through the full pipeline (local, Colab, and deployed environments verified to agree — see `docs/RESEARCH_LOG.md`, 2026-08-13).
-This supports the construction-to-aviation transfer-learning premise for the `vest` class specifically.
+**Cross-domain testing:** we ran the trained model against held-out aviation ramp photographs never seen in training or validation.
+Vest detections have consistently scored 0.88–0.92 confidence across several independent test images, correctly matched to the right person all the way through the pipeline (local, Colab, and the deployed app all agree — see `docs/RESEARCH_LOG.md`, 2026-08-13).
+That supports the construction-to-aviation transfer premise for vest specifically.

-**This is not yet a reportable accuracy metric.** The figures above are single-image confidence scores on a handful of held-out photographs, not precision/recall measured against a labeled aviation test set.
-Treat them as evidence the approach works, not as a validated accuracy rate — an annotated aviation validation set (target: 100+ images) is planned before any accuracy claim is made in a peer-reviewed context (see [Roadmap](#roadmap)).
+**This isn't a reportable accuracy number yet, and we want to be clear about that.** The figures above are single-image confidence scores on a handful of held-out photos, not precision/recall against a labeled aviation test set.
+Treat them as evidence the approach is worth pursuing, not a validated accuracy rate.
+An annotated aviation validation set (target: 100+ images) is planned before we'd make any accuracy claim in a peer-reviewed context (see [Roadmap](#roadmap)).

-Full methodology, results, and discussion are reported in the accompanying technical paper (see [Citation](#citation)).
+Full methodology and discussion are in the accompanying technical paper (see [Citation](#citation)).

 ---

 ## Known Limitations

-Documented plainly, since precision here matters more than optimism (see project context: this repository supports evidence submitted to USCIS).
+Laid out plainly here, since getting this right matters more than sounding polished — this repository also supports evidence submitted to USCIS.

-- **`gloves` does not transfer to aviation imagery.** Zero detections on aviation test photographs even at conf=0.01, despite 0.804 mAP50 in-domain (construction validation split).
-Root cause: small object scale at typical apron camera distance, and possibly insufficient in-domain examples.
-Not fixed by threshold tuning — requires retraining on aviation-domain imagery at higher inference resolution (see `notebooks/ASSIS_PPE_Retrain_SmallObjects.py`).
+- **Gloves doesn't transfer to aviation imagery.** Zero detections on aviation test photos even at conf=0.01, despite scoring 0.804 mAP50 in-domain on the construction validation split.
+Likely cause: the object is small at typical apron camera distance, and there may not be enough in-domain examples.
+Threshold tuning doesn't fix this — it needs retraining on aviation-domain imagery at higher inference resolution (see `notebooks/ASSIS_PPE_Retrain_SmallObjects.py`).
-- **`helmet` is a taxonomy mismatch, not just a detection gap.** The class was trained on rigid construction hard hats.
-Ramp personnel do not wear hard hats; they wear caps and hearing protection.
-The class currently fires on head-mounted equipment generally, which is closer to hearing protection than a helmet — re-scoping is planned (see `docs/PPE_TAXONOMY.md`).
+- **Helmet is a taxonomy problem, not just a weak detector.** The class was trained on rigid construction hard hats, and ramp personnel don't wear those — they wear caps and hearing protection.
+Right now it fires on head-mounted equipment generally, which is really closer to hearing protection than a helmet.
+Re-scoping this is planned (see `docs/PPE_TAXONOMY.md`).
-- **A confirmed false positive exists in the 0.40–0.55 confidence band** (a plain shirt in a non-ramp, landside scene misread as a vest at 0.44 confidence, against a genuine-detection baseline of 0.88–0.92).
-The application default threshold was raised to 0.60 in response, and detections below 0.70 are flagged as unverified in the UI.
-This is documented, not hidden, because it's evidence of active testing rigor rather than a reason to suppress the finding.
+- **A confirmed false positive sits in the 0.40–0.55 confidence band** — a plain shirt in a non-ramp landside scene got misread as a vest at 0.44 confidence, against a genuine-detection baseline of 0.88–0.92.
+Raised the default threshold to 0.60 in response, and anything below 0.70 now shows as unverified in the UI.
+Documenting this rather than quietly fixing it and moving on, because it's evidence of real testing, not something to hide.
-- **Eye protection and footwear are not yet implemented as detection classes.** Camera-based verification of their *protective rating* (impact resistance, steel toe) is not physically possible regardless of model accuracy — see `docs/PPE_TAXONOMY.md` §2 for what optical detection can and cannot verify.
+- **Eye protection and footwear aren't implemented as detection classes yet.** No camera can verify their actual protective rating — impact resistance, steel toe — regardless of how good the model gets.
+See `docs/PPE_TAXONOMY.md` §2 for what optical detection can and can't confirm.
-- **Evaluated on static frames**, not video, and not under crowded/heavily-occluded conditions.
+- **Video and live-camera modes exist and have been tested on real footage**, not just still photos.
+Uploaded video is sampled at a fixed interval and each sampled frame runs through the full detection pipeline; a local live-camera mode supports testing with a physically connected camera, though that only works when the app is running locally — a cloud deployment has no access to local hardware.
+This is interval-based batch processing of a file or feed, not continuous live CCTV ingestion — see `docs/FOD_PHASE2_PLAN.md` §4.1 for that distinction.
+- **Inference resolution turned out to matter for vest detection too, not just helmet/gloves.** The app had been running inference at a silent default of 640px regardless of the actual image or video resolution.
+Testing on real 1920×1080 ramp footage showed this caused complete vest-detection failure at normal wide-shot or elevated-camera distance.
+Raising it to `imgsz=1280` recovered detection (0 confidence to 0.849 on the identical footage).
+This is now set explicitly everywhere inference happens.
+- **Dense or crowded wide-shot scenes have a real detection-confidence ceiling — this isn't a setting we haven't found yet.** In one crowded apron scene, a vest that was clearly visible to a human eye only scored 0.451 confidence — inside the same unreliable 0.40–0.55 band from the false positive above, so lowering the threshold to catch it would just reopen that problem.
+We tested this from four different angles (inference resolution, minimum-person-size filtering, detection NMS, confidence threshold) and kept landing on the same answer.
+An actual fix needs different infrastructure — closer or higher-resolution camera coverage, tiled sub-region inference, or retraining specifically on dense small-object footage — not more configuration tuning.
+Full diagnostic history in `docs/RESEARCH_LOG.md`, 2026-08-13 entries.
+- **Crowded scenes also can't tell who's actually a worker.** A generic person detector has no idea whether it's looking at a ramp worker or a passenger walking by.
+A minimum-size filter (`MIN_PERSON_HEIGHT_FRACTION` in `src/utils.py`) cuts out distant background noise but doesn't solve this — a real fix needs a region-of-interest/exclusion-zone system (the same idea already specified for FOD in `docs/FOD_PHASE2_PLAN.md` §4.3) or an actual role classifier.

 ---

 ## Regulatory Alignment

-Ramp worker PPE requirements derive principally from OSHA general industry standards and carrier ground operations manuals, not from FAA airport-certification rules directly.
-Supports compliance monitoring consistent with:
+Ramp worker PPE requirements come mainly from OSHA general industry standards and carrier ground operations manuals, not from FAA airport-certification rules directly.
+Consistent with:

 - **OSHA 29 CFR §1910.132/.95/.136/.138/.133** — PPE, hearing protection, footwear, hand protection, eye protection
-- **FAA 14 CFR Part 139 Subpart E** — Safety Management Systems (airport certification; provides the SMS integration context, not the PPE mandate itself)
+- **FAA 14 CFR Part 139 Subpart E** — Safety Management Systems (airport certification; this is the SMS integration context, not where the PPE mandate comes from)
 - **TSA 49 CFR Part 1542** — Airport security programs
 - **ICAO Annex 19** — Safety risk management

-See `docs/PPE_TAXONOMY.md` for the full class-by-class regulatory basis and a note on which citations require verification against source text before use in any filing.
+`docs/PPE_TAXONOMY.md` has the full class-by-class regulatory basis and notes which citations still need to be checked against source text before anything gets filed.

 ASSIS is a research framework and decision-support layer.
-It does not replace regulatory obligations, human judgment, or existing safety programs, and does not verify PPE certification ratings (e.g., ANSI/ISEA retroreflective class, steel-toe rating) — only the observable presence of an item, which is reported as such.
-No airport CCTV footage, Sensitive Security Information, or SIDA-area imagery is used in this repository.
+It doesn't replace regulatory obligations, human judgment, or existing safety programs, and it can't verify PPE certification ratings — ANSI/ISEA retroreflective class, steel-toe rating — only whether an item is visibly present, which is reported as such.
+No airport CCTV footage, Sensitive Security Information, or SIDA-area imagery is used anywhere in this repository.

 ---